scala/docs.scala-lang/tutorials/tour/basics.md

 x = 3 // This does not compile.
 ```

-Types of values can be inferred, but you can also explicitly state types like below.
+Types of values can be inferred, but you can also explicitly state the type, like this:

 ```
 val x: Int = 1 + 1